-Point's first use, including after a factory reset; (2) if the user has not otherwise seen the choice screen within the previous 90 days, at the Search Access Point's first use on or after a fixed, yearly date coordinated across all Choice Screens;
+GSE and three-to-five rival GSEs selected by the Search Access not otherwise seen the choice screen within the previous 90 days, at the Search Access Point's first use on or after a fixed, yearly date coordinated across all Choice Screens; - d) the GSE selected on the choice screen becomes the Search Access

-- d) the GSE selected on the choice screen becomes the Search Access Point's default GSE for those user queries and prompts that result in the display of web links; and - e) the user can return to the choice screen at any time by selecting a reasonably accessible setting. - E. [The following provisions in this Paragraph IX.E are proposed solely by the Colorado Plaintiff States.
+Point company appear as options on the choice screen; - c) the options appear in random order (1) at the Search Access in the display of web links; and - e) the user can return to the choice screen at any time by selecting a reasonably accessible setting. - F.E.
+[The following provisions in this Paragraph IX.FE are proposed solely by the Colorado State Plaintiffs States.
 Plaintiff United States and its Co-Plaintiff States do not join in proposing these remedies.]
-Public Education Fund: Google will fund a nationwide advertising and education program designed to inform users of the outcome of this litigation, the remedies in this Final Judgment, the purpose of the remedies to restore competition and improve consumer choice, and the mechanisms available to consumers to exercise choice in the selection of GSEs.
-The Public Education Fund will be designed to best advance the ability of consumers to make informed choices.
-The TC shall assess the design and funding level of the Public Education Fund for the approval of the Colorado Plaintiff States and subsequent review of this Court.
+Public Education Fund: Google will fund a nationwide advertising and education program designed to inform users of the outcome of this litigation and, the remedies in this Final Judgment relating to GSE choices and disclosures of data.
+In order to lower, the barrier to entry created by Google's brand recognition (ECF 1032 at 159-60) and to increase purpose of the effectiveness of remedies to restore competition and improve consumer choice, and the Choice Screen remedy, that funding may include reasonable, short term incentive payments to users who voluntarily choose a non-Google default GSE on a Choice Screen mechanisms available to consumers to exercise choice in the selection of GSEs.
+The Public Education Fund's creation and expenditures Fund will be based on predicted outcomes, retrospective analyses, and testing, which designed to best advance the ability of consumers to make informed choices.
+The TC shall assess the design and funding level of the Public Education Fund for the approval of the Colorado Plaintiff States will approve after consultation with the Technical Committee and subsequent review of this Court.
 In its work, the TC shall assess the role of short-term incentive payments in achieving the goals of the Public Education Fund.
-Nothing in this program will limit the ability of consumers to change any Search Access Point or a search default on a Search Access Point, at any time as they choose. - F. No Circumvention Of This Section's Purposes: Google may not undertake any action or omission with the purpose or effect of circumventing or frustrating the purposes of this Section or any of its provisions.
-Complaints regarding non-compliance with this Section may be referred to the TC for review in accordance with Paragraph X.C.3 below.